MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

     - Original MSP file that is used by the Patch: sql_engine_core_inst.msp
     - Cached MSP file: `c:\Windows\Installer\1fdb1aec.msp`

-1. If you do not have all the details, see the previous step to collect these details.
+1. If you do not have all the details, see the first step to collect these details.
 1. Visit [Queries](https://support.microsoft.com), and search for the KB article that is associated with this patch.
 In this example, you must search for KB981355.
 1. Download this patch package to your computer.
 Make sure that you download the patch package that corresponds to the required platform.
 In this example, the package is SQLServer2008R2-KB981355-x64.exe.
 1. Extract the contents of the patch package by using the syntax: